Ragulakarthik/Library-Management-System/README.md

 - **Book Issuing & Return**: Issue books to students and manage return deadlines with automatic fines.
 - **Email Notifications**: Automated emails for issued books and overdue reminders.
 - **Fine Calculation**: Overdue books incur a ₹10/day fine.
+- **Dockerized Application**: Deployed using Docker for ease of setup, with MySQL as the database.
 ---

 ## 🛠️ Technology Stack